BarathBSG/Shop-Simulator/README.md

 Things like sugar tax and hot food heating charges have also been simulated.

-Simulation.java conducts a full day's simulation, providing successful and unsuccessful transactions alongside a brief summary of the shop's turnover and things like the negative balances count..
+Simulation.java conducts a full day's simulation, providing successful and unsuccessful transactions alongside a brief summary of the shop's turnover and things like the negative balances count.